Morgan County Court Services serves Morgan County Circuit Court, Superior Court 1, Superior Court 2 and Superior Court 3.

 The Human Resources Department plans, coordinates, and directs the administrative functions of Morgan County.
 The Department's roles include overseeing the recruiting, interviewing, and hiring of new staff.

-The Jury Commissioner is the individual who processes all summonses to County residents to serve as a juror.
-If you are selected for a Jury Panel, you will receive a document with instructions and a summons.
-If you have questions in regards to the summons you received, you should contact the court listed on your summons, not the Jury Commissioner.
+If you are selected for a Jury Panel, you will receive a Jury Summons and additional information about seven (7) to ten (10) days prior to the date of the trial.
+If you receive a Jury Summons, please make the arrangements necessary for your appearance.
+If you have questions regarding the Jury Summons you received, you should contact the court listed on your summons directly.
+Do not contact the Jury Administrator.
 Helpful information for Jury Service is listed below:

 Business casual.
 A sweater or light jacket is suggested as the courtroom temperatures vary.